-What is it?
+What is nephrolithiasis?

-What causes kidney stones?
+What increases my risk for kidney stones?

 - You do not drink enough liquids (especially water) each day.

 - You have urinary tract infections often.

 - You follow a certain type of diet.
 For example, people who eat a diet high in meat or salt may be at higher risk for kidney stones.
 People who eat foods high in oxalate may also be at higher risk.
 Foods that are high in oxalate include nuts, chocolate, coffee, and green leafy vegetables.

 - You take certain medicines such as diuretics, steroids, and antacids.